Gastroscopy

 Image courtesy of CRUK / Wikimedia Commons

-Before gastroscopy
+Before a gastroscopy

 Having a gastroscopy

-The doctor can look through the tube to check for any abnormal areas.
+Once your throat is numb, your doctor will gently pass the tube into your oesophagus.
+They can look through the tube to check for any abnormal areas.
 Samples of tissue (biopsies) can also be taken at this time.

-After gastroscopy
+After a gastroscopy

 Make sure you arrange for someone to take you home, as you’re not allowed to drive for 24 hours after having sedation.

-Are there side-effects / risks?
+Are there side-effects/risks?

 You might have a sore throat for a couple of days but this will soon clear up.
 If not, contact your doctor at the hospital.